 At times, there were misunderstandings with one another.
 He had a difficult time with the English language.
 Translating what was said from English into Greek, more often than not, did not mean the same thing.
 During those time, we would sit down and I would explain in order for him to understand.
 We made it work.

 From the day, I met my second husband, I knew right then and there he was the man I wanted to have a child with.
-It took a couple of years, but I waited until he was ready.
+We waited a couple of years.
 Once we were both in agreement, it only took that one time and I was pregnant.
 We were ecstatic.
 He accompanied me to every doctor’s appointment during my pregnancy (because the doctor didn’t speak English) and he enjoyed the attention while waiting in a waiting room filled with women.
 The pregnancy went smoothly, except for the fact I couldn’t gain weight.
 I remember he tried to fatten me up during that last month of my pregnancy by getting me Greek pizza on a daily basis.
 It was an exciting time for us.
 I don’t remember us laughing as much as we did during my pregnancy as we watched as I grew bigger and bigger.
 Hell, I didn’t even feel like I was pregnant!

 By the time my daughter was two, me and my husband began to grow apart.
 He got even deeper into his work and began working long hours.
 There was not much of conversation left between the two of us anymore and when we did talk, it was about the business.
 He was always tired and didn’t have much time for us when he came home from work.
 I spent all my time with my daughter, and he spent all his time at work.
 And that’s where the story of this blog begins.